Symmetry-enforced double Weyl points, multiband quantum geometry, and singular flat bands of doping-induced states at the Fermi level: Abstract

 \section{Abstract}

-Two common difficulties in the design of topological quantum materials are that the desired features lie too far from the Fermi level and are spread over a too large energy range.
-Doping-induced states at the Fermi level provide a solution, where non-trivial topological properties are enforced by the doping-reduced symmetry.
-To show this, we consider a regular placement of dopants in a lattice of space group (SG) 176 (P6$\text{}_3$/m), which reduces the symmetry to SG 143 (P3).
-Our two- and four-band models feature symmetry-enforced double Weyl points at $\Gamma$ and A with Chern bands for $k_z\neq 0,\pi$, Van Hove singularities, nontrivial multiband quantum geometry due to mixed orbital character, and a singular flat band.
-The excellent agreement with density-functional theory (DFT) calculations on copper-doped lead apatite ('LK-99') provides evidence that minimal topological bands at the Fermi level can be realized in doped materials.
+Two common difficulties in the design of topological quantum materials are that the desired features lie too far from the Fermi level and are spread over a too-large energy range.
+Doping-induced states at the Fermi level provide a solution, where nontrivial topological properties are enforced by the doping-reduced symmetry.
+To show this, we consider a regular placement of dopants in a lattice of space group (SG) 176 ($P6\text{}_3/m$), which reduces the symmetry to SG 143 ($P3$).
+Our two- and four-band models feature double Weyl points, Chern bands, Van Hove singularities, nontrivial multiband quantum geometry due to mixed orbital character, and singular flat bands.
+We relate these features to density-functional theory (DFT) calculations for dopant and vacancy bands of lead apatite Pb$_{10}($PO$_4)_6$O and Pb$_{10}($PO$_4)_6($OH$)_2$, the van der Waals ferromagnet Cr$_2$Ge$_2$Te$_6$, the semiconductor SiC, and the 2D dichalcogenide MoS$_2$.